Chemistry

 Additional training obligations (OFA) and modalities for OFA recovery

-Freshmen who in the Basic Mathematics module of TOLC-S will not have achieved a score greater than or equal to 10, will be assigned Additional Training Obligations (OFA).
+For freshmen who in the TOLC-S Basic Mathematics module will not have achieved a score greater than or equal to 10, will be assigned Additional Educational Obligations (OFA).

-For students with OFA support activities will be organized in the period October-December, followed by a recovery test - to be carried out within the month of January of the calendar year following enrolment - with which the student will have to demonstrate that he has improved his preparation.
-In the absence of this evidence, the student will not be able to take any exam in the first year before having passed the exam of Mathematical Institutions, with the exclusion of the 3 ECTS relating to the knowledge of the English language.
+For students with OFA will be organized support activities in the period October-December, followed by a recovery test (to be carried out within the month of January of the calendar year following matriculation?) with which the student must demonstrate that he has improved his preparation.
+In the absence of this evidence, the student will not be able to take any exam of the first year before passing the exam of Mathematical Institutions.

 Call for applications